 While this significantly increases the current federal investment, we feel that in addition to it being the right thing to do, it is also something we can afford to do.
 Over the past 25 years, federal spending on low-income affordable housing (on a per capita basis) dropped from over $115 annually, to slightly more than $60 (adjusted to 2013 dollars).
 Our proposals would raise the per capita investment to approximately $106 per Canadian annually, or $2.04 a week (currently per capita spending amounts to $1.16/week).
 While this may seem like a significant increase over previous levels, it is still less than what we were paying in 1989.
 Additionally, it is necessary to address the accumulated affordable housing deficit built up over the past 25 years.
 Moreover, we propose that Canadians spend only an additional 88 cents per week to contribute to a realistic solution to homelessness and to the affordable housing crisis.
 To be clear, this proposal will not completely end homelessness in Canada, but it will dramatically reduce chronic and episodic homelessness.

 What will be the outcome of this investment?

 For years we have been investing in a response to homelessness that, while meeting the immediate needs of people in crisis, has arguably had no impact in reducing the scale and scope of the problem.
 Our proposal will contribute to an end to chronic homelessness and reduce the likelihood that many others will fall into homelessness in the future.

 Reproduced from: Stephen Gaetz, Tanya Gulliver, & Tim Richter: (2014) The State of Homelessness in Canada 2014.
-Toronto: The Homeless Hub Press.
+Toronto: The Canadian Observatory on Homelessness Press.